consolidation/robo/README.md

 robo test:acceptance "C:\Downloads\selenium.jar"
 ```

-### Example: Run Composer Update when composer.json Changes

-Actually this task is useless, but it demonstrates you of using `watch` task so you can use it for running tests or building assets.
+Using `watch` task so you can use it for running tests or building assets.

 ``` php
 <?php